GoblinFryer/NetDiagTool/README.md

 ## **3. What/How To Edit**

 For the script to run properly you have some modifications to do.
-Open the .ps1 file and search the following words : "YouOwnInternalServerToTest" and "YourDomain" and replace them by your needed equivalent - the executable is not formated which will make some informations not to be displayed. [^1]
+Open the .ps1 file and search the following words : "YouOwnInternalServerToTest" and "YourDomain" and replace them by your needed equivalent - the executable is not formated wich will make some informations not to be displayed. [^1]

 [^1]: I'm working on a way to retrieve informations needed for the .exe to be directly usable